Luc-Mcgrady/pixiv-download-sorter/readme.md

 # Pixiv sort

 Automatically renames and sorts images downloaded from pixiv with "save as image" in the browser into seperate folders.
-This tool is reliant on the files not having be renamed manually by the user. e.g. `110961057_p0.png` will be sorted.
+This tool is reliant on the files not having be renamed manually by the user. e.g. `86409548_p0.png` will be sorted.
+Files saved with any other filename format (including "master" files that are found when downloading the thumbnails of images (use "save link as" or click to fullscreen the image before saving.))

 usage:
 ```